 The Board has nature conservation duties under the Land Drainage Act 1991, the Wildlife and Countryside Act 1981, the Protection of Badgers Act 1992, the Countryside and Rights of Way Act 2000, the Water Environment (Water Framework Directive) (England and Wales) Regulations 2003, the Eels (England and Wales) Regulations 2009, the Flood and Water Management Act 2010, the Natural Environment and Rural Communities Act 2006, Salmon and Freshwater Fisheries Act 1975, and as a competent authority under the Conservation of Habitats and Species Regulations 2017.
 The Board will fulfil these in a positive way.

 Much of the Board’s watercourse maintenance work constitutes vegetation control and de-silting and is often a vital and routine requirement.
-Whilst inevitably some short or long term impacts may arise, this management is often essential to maintain the distinct assemblage of aquatic habitat and species present in the District.
+Whilst inevitably some short- or long-term impacts may arise, this management is often essential to maintain the distinct assemblage of aquatic habitat and species present in the District.
 Such work will be carried out in a way that manages the potential risks to the environment.
-The Board has access to environmental expertise from their Conservation Officer/Advisor/Consultant [delete as necessary], and have a Biodiversity Action Plan, developed according to ADA and Natural England guidelines, and a Conservation Manual [delete if not appropriate] which indicate the way in which their functions can be carried out in a way appropriate to the environment and how the environment can be enhanced.
+The Board has access to environmental expertise from their Consultant, and have a Biodiversity Action Plan, developed according to ADA and Natural England guidelines, which indicate the way in which their functions can be carried out in a way appropriate to the environment and how the environment can be enhanced.
 The Board maintain only a small proportion of the total watercourse length in the District, the significant majority being the responsibility of the adjoining land owners or of other bodies.

-When carrying out work, be it maintenance or improvement, and consistent with the need to maintain satisfactory flood protection standards, the Board will aim to:-
+When carrying out work, be it maintenance or improvement, and consistent with the need to maintain satisfactory flood protection standards, the Board will aim to: -

-Avoid any unnecessary or long term damage to agricultural interests and to natural habitats and species;
+Avoid any unnecessary or long-term damage to agricultural interests and to natural habitats and species;

 Carry out the monitoring of any gains and losses of biodiversity and report annually to the Environment Agency; and